stnolting/neo430/README.md

 Mapping results generated for HW version 0x0300.
 The full (default) configuration includes all optional processor modules (excluding the CFU), an IMEM size of 4kB and a DMEM size of 2kB.
-Results generated with Xilinx Vivado 2017.3 and Intel Quartus Prime Lite 17.1
+Results were generated with Xilinx Vivado 2017.3 and Intel Quartus Prime Lite 17.1.

 | __Xilinx Artix-7 (XC7A35TICSG324-1L)__  | LUTs      | FFs      | BRAMs    | DSPs   | f_max*  |
 |:----------------------------------------|:---------:|:--------:|:--------:|:------:|:-------:|